-- 4.4.9 After the meeting, the chair will collect and confidentially destroy all copies of relevant documents.
-One copy of all documents relating to the student's suitability for a practice-based learning activity must be provided to Campus Central or UniSA partner administration office to be retained on the student's file. - 4.4.10 If the student does not agree with the panel's decision, they may request a review by writing to the Divisional Pro Vice Chancellor within five working days of the date specified on the letter notifying them of the panel's decision. - 4.4.11 The Divisional Pro Vice Chancellor's review is the final avenue of appeal within the University.
-The Divisional Pro Vice Chancellor will notify the student of their decision in writing.
-A copy of the correspondence must be provided to Campus Central or UniSA partner administration office to be retained on the student's file.
+4.4.9 After the meeting, the chair will collect and confidentially destroy all copies of relevant documents.
+One copy of all documents relating to the student's suitability for a practice-based learning activity must be provided to Campus Central or UniSA partner administration office to be retained on the student's file.